git/git.github.io/rev_news/drafts/edition-81.md

   without digging through the web, made by Summitech company.
 * [Arlo's Commit Notation](https://github.com/RefactoringCombos/ArlosCommitNotation)
-  is a notation for small commits messages that show the risk involved in each step, and the author's intention, conveyed in the first 3 characters of the commit summary line.
+  is a notation for small commit messages that shows the risk involved in each step and the author's intention, conveyed in the first 3 characters of the commit summary line.

 ## Credits